Media freedom in the European Union: European Media Freedom Act

-Its aim is to safeguard against political interference and surveillance, ensure stable funding of public service media, transparency of media ownership and allocation of state advertising.
+Its aim is to safeguard against political interference and surveillance, protect journalistic sources, including against the use of spyware, ensure stable funding of public service media, transparency of media ownership and allocation of state advertising.
 The EU is seeking to enact tougher rules for media groups seeking to acquire smaller rivals, especially in light of concerns about media freedom in Poland, Hungary and Slovenia.
 The EU is also concerned about the allocation of some countries' state advertising to pro-government outlets to influence the media.
+A new independent European Board for Media Services was set up replacing the European Regulators Group for Audiovisual Media Services (ERGA) that had been established under the Audiovisual Media Services Directive.
+There is a budget of € 3.1 million to help protect journalists under threat (rapid response mechanism).

 At the stage of proposition at the European Commission (prior to adoption as a legal act of the EU), the draft has received a variety of reactions.
 The European Centre for Press and Media Freedom considers this proposition as a step in the right direction and has indicated that it intends to work with the European Parliament and the Council to bring further amendments to solve unaddressed issues.
 A very critical reaction to the proposed regulation has been seen in Hungary, where the EMFA has been labelled a threat to freedom of speech.